Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

 <!-- ---
-content_title: How to iterate and retrieve from multi-index table based on secondary index
+title: How to iterate and retrieve from multi-index table based on secondary index
 --- -->

 ## Overview